180D-FW-2021/Team4/README.md

 * Connect your Raspberry PI to your PC using a Micro USB cable.
 Make sure you are connecting to the port labeled "USB" **NOT** the one marked "PWR", this is the port closer to the center of the Raspberry PI.
 * The on-board LED will flash green for a moment, wait to proceed until you see the green light mostly stop blinking.
 * Open the controls folder found inside Team4.
-* Double click on **first_time_setup.bat**.
+* Run **receiver.py** on your PC as described below and click **install controller**.
 Note that if using the same controller with multiple PCs, you must run this script each time you change to a different one.
 * When prompted for a password, type the word "free"
 * Once the terminal window closes, disconnect your Raspberry PI from its power.